hotwired/stimulus-site/docs/handbook/01_introduction.md

 This handbook will guide you through Stimulus' core concepts by demonstrating how to write several fully functional controllers.
 Each chapter builds on the one before it; from start to finish, you'll learn how to:

-* print a greeting addressed to the name in a text box
+* print a greeting addressed to the name in a text field
-* copy text from a text box to the system clipboard when a button is clicked
+* copy text from a text field to the system clipboard when a button is clicked
 * navigate through a slide show with multiple slides
 * fetch HTML from the server into an element on the page automatically
 * set up Stimulus in your own application